thosgood/this-weeks-finds/markdown/201-250/week224.md

 Now for some mathematical physics that touches on higher-dimensional algebra.
-If you still don't get why topological field theory and n-categories are so cool, read this thesis:
+If you still don't get why topological field theory and
+$n$-categories are so cool, read this thesis:

 13) Bruce H. Bartlett, Categorical aspects of topological quantum field theories, M.Sc.
 Thesis, Utrecht University, 2005.
 Available as